cat-play-mml

 - Timbre parameter display in mdx note.x format.

-- While running, save timbre to clipboard in mdx note.x format 1 second after the last numerical change; output is limited to this for now.
+- While running, save timbre in mdx note.x format to clipboard 1 second after the last numerical change; output is temporarily limited to this.

-- All specifications are temporary, frequent breaking changes will occur, prioritizing ease of development.
+- All specifications are provisional, subject to frequent breaking changes; ease of development is prioritized.

-- Even this is still too many specifications (too many to start small), so start small with a temporary implementation with even more limited specifications.
+- Even this is still too many specifications (too many to start small), so we will start small with a provisional implementation with more limited specifications.

 Proposal, Draft

-- The following is a draft and differs from the implemented specifications; for now, it’s just kept here.
+- The following is a draft and differs from the already implemented specifications; it is placed here for now.

-- While many specifications are needed to provide a better success experience, these are excluded from the initial implementation (otherwise, it becomes endless and gets lost).
+- Many specifications are needed to provide a better successful experience, but these will be excluded from the initial implementation (otherwise, it will become endless and get lost).

-- While many specifications are needed to provide a better success experience, these are excluded from the initial implementation (otherwise, it becomes endless and gets lost).
+- Many specifications are needed to provide a better successful experience, but these will be excluded from the initial implementation (otherwise, it will become endless and get lost).

-- Make it a separate repository as an independent TUI application.
+- Split into a separate repository as an independent TUI application.
 Start small.

 cat-edit-mml